Aware Senior Care Blog

 By Tim Murray, Co-Founder and President of Aware Senior Care

-Mom returns to the family jewel – Our 1967 Kelm Lake Cabin
+My Mother Emily: Part Five – Mom returns to our 1967 Kelm Lake Cabin

 My last blog entry was on June 21st.
 At this point in time, we successfully moved Mom to an assisted living facility, the Emeritus at the Landing in Queensbury, NY.
 She has a nice studio room there and the staff is very friendly and attentive.